surajpradhank/everything-about-react/README.md

 Dynamic import

 This concept is used to split code into smaller chunks which cen be loaded on demand which will improve hte performance in large scale applications

+# High Order Components
+It takes component as input and after enhancing it and return the componenet